 We’ll look at each of these in turn so you can get a better idea of what bikes are used for what.

-We have one of the largest selections of bicycles UK
+We have one of the largest selections of bicycles UK and check out new bikes 2024

 ROAD BIKES

 As the name suggests, road bikes are designed to ride on the road.
 Can't all bikes ride on the road, you wonder?
 They absolutely can.
-But road bikes are optimised to make road cycling as efficient as possible, and because of that they'd perform terribly on a mountain dirt track
+But road bikes are optimised to make road cycling as efficient as possible, and because of that they'd perform terribly on a mountain dirt track.

 Instead, road bikes are designed to help cyclists get the most out of the road, including the particular geometry (i.e. frame shape) of the bike, the width of the tyres, and the weight of the components.
 And just in case you were wondering; You won't be able to buy a road bike with skinny tyres and transform it into an offroad bike by putting big, knobbly tyres on.
 Mountain tyres just won't fit on, full stop.

 Defining characteristics: Road bikes generally come with lightweight frames, skinny tyres, drop bar bikes (those are handlebars which curve back down underneath themselves), a high gear ratio (i.e. The gears are set up to favour the ones that help you go really fast, if your legs and lungs are up to it.) and a more aerodynamic riding position.
+It is important to get the sizing of road bikes correct - check out the road bike size chart here.

 Get a road bike if: You want fast, efficient cycling on tarmac roads for commuting, competing, or for fun.